juanluisrosaramos/CRNN_OCR/README.md

                         Name of the csv file with the results

-The script accept a different model providing new trained weights it needs a path with the images to analyze and the name of an output file (name.csv) where we store the results of the inference.
+The script accepts a different model providing new trained weights it needs a path with the images to analyze and the name of an output file (name.csv) where we store the results of the inference.

 ### Example of use